 If you start studying in a regular degree program at an offline university, you can apply to have Kiron credits recognized.
 However, the university has the final decision, so we can not guarantee that Kiron credit points will be recognized.

-Please be aware that some language and preparatory courses are not part of the Kiron Credit Points system.
+Please be aware that some language, preparatory courses, and shorter programs are not part of the Kiron Credit Points system.

 Please sign in to leave a comment.